cloudacademypilot/azure-ai-ml-document-processing-lab/steps/03_extract_data_using_prebuilt_models/documentation.md

 ## Invoice model

-The invoice model automates processing of invoices to extracts customer name, billing address, due date, and amount due, line items and other key data.
+The invoice model automates the processing of invoices to extract customer name, billing address, due date, and amount due, line items and other key data.
 Invoices can be of various formats and quality including phone-captured images, scanned documents, and digital PDFs.

 ### Invoice model in Form Recognizer Studio